mckennadale/Spartan-Training/README.md

 * Here I selected 'master branch' as my Source.
 * This deployed my project on GitHub Pages and allowed me to share the live website with others.

+More information about this process can be found on the following link: [Configuring a publishing source for your GitHub Pages site](https://docs.github.com/en/github/working-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 #### Cloning my project
 If you would like to work on my project further you can clone it to your local machine using the following steps: